Mikhail Pervukhin

-Mikhail Georgievich Pervukhin (Михаи́л Гео́ргиевич Перву́хин; 14 October 1904 – 22 July 1978) was a Soviet official during the Stalin Era and Khrushchev Era.
-He served as a First Deputy Chairman of the Council of Ministers, literally First Vice-Premier of the Soviet Union, from 1955 to 1957.
+Mikhail Georgiyevich Pervukhin (Михаи́л Гео́ргиевич Перву́хин; 14 October [O.S.
+1 October] 1904 – 22 July 1978) was a Soviet politician and an engineer who served as people's commissar for various commissions under Stalin and Khrushchev presidiums.

+He served as a First Deputy Chairman of the Council of Ministers from 1955 to 1957.

 Early life and career

-He was born on 14 October 1904 in the village of Yuryuzansky Zavod, Ufa governorate, Russian Empire to a Russian working-class family.
-Pervukhin became a member of the Russian Communist Party in 1919.
-In August to September 1919 Pervukhin was a member of the Zlatoust city commission on the nationalisation of property belonging to the bourgeoisie.
+He was born on 14 October 1904 in the village of Yuryuzansky Zavod, Ufa Governorate, Russian Empire to a Russian working-class family.
+Pervukhin was a political activist for the communist cause and became a party member of the Russian Communist Party in 1919.
+In August to September 1919, Pervukhin was a member of the Zlatoust city commission on the nationalisation of property belonging to the Russian bourgeoisie.
 He began working for the Zlatoust newspaper Borba in October 1919, and worked there until February 1920 when he started to attend after-school lessons.
 He fought alongside the Bolsheviks in the Russian Civil War in the South Urals.
-From October to November 1920 Pervukhin was a member of the Bolshevik squad quelling the anti-Bolshevik uprising in Chrysostom.
+From October to November 1920, Pervukhin was a member of the Bolshevik squad quelling the anti-Bolshevik uprising in Chrysostom.

 From January 1921 to mid-autumn Pervukhin worked as the Executive Secretary of the Proletarian Thought.
 He was a member of the Bureau of the Zlatoust Komsomol District Committee, and later became the head of its Department for Political Education in April 1922.
 Later that year he became the Zlatoust Komsomol District Committee's Deputy Secretary, and was its Technical Secretary from April to August 1922.

-The Metal Workers' Union of the Zlatoust District Committee ordered Pervukhin to Moscow in the late summer of 1922 to study.
-He graduated in 1929 from the Electrical Department of the Plekhanov Moscow Institute of the National Economy with a degree in electrical engineering.
-Following his graduation, Pervukhin started work at Mosenergo, the Moscow electric power company.
-In May 1936 he became the Director of the Kashirskaya Power Plant.
+The Metal Workers' Union of the Zlatoust District Committee ordered Pervukhin to Moscow in the late summer of 1922 to study where he went to attend the Plekhanov Moscow Institute of the National Economy; he studied electrical engineering and found employment with the Moscow Electric Power Company in 1932.
+In May 1936, he became the Director of the Kashirskaya Power Plant.
 From June to September 1937, Pervukhin worked as Mosenergo's Chief Engineer, and later that year became its acting head.
 Pervukhin started to work for the People's Commissariat for Heavy Industry in late 1937, and was later appointed to the post of Deputy People's Commissar for Heavy Industry in 1938, and First Deputy People's Commissars for Heavy Industry in June 1937 when Lazar Kaganovich was People's Commissar for Heavy Industry.

-During the Great Purge Pervukhin was promoted to Deputy Head of the Moscow Electrical Power Administration Bureau, and then its head.
+During the Great Purge Pervukhin was promoted to Deputy Head of the Moscow Electrical Power Administration Bureau, and then its commissioner.
 On 24 January 1939 Pervukin was promoted to the newly established post of People's Commissar for Electric Power Stations and was given a seat in the Communist Party's Central Committee at the 18th Party Congress.